 Flipping the Script: Effortless Scheduling in Asana

 You’ve just finished your second cup of coffee for the day as you open your inbox.
-One email immediately stands out: It’s from Gina Hargreeves, a former-colleague-turned-founder you used to be close with.
-It’s been six months since you last talked, and she wants to catch up.
-Excited to reconnect, you write back and CC your EA to lock in a time before moving on with your day.
+One email immediately stands out from Gina.
+Excited to reconnect, you write back and CC your EA to lock in a time to meet.

 Thursday morning rolls around, and Asana alerts your EA that Gina’s scheduling task needs an update.
 They realize Gina hasn’t responded to their initial outreach.
 After drafting a quick follow-up email, your EA moves the scheduling task from “First Contact Made” to “EM Follow-Up #1,” sets the due day for another three days out, and moves on with their day.